 Her time in the 400 is an IPC World Qualifying standard.

 The defending champion from 2015, Nguyen Thi Thuy of Vietnam, faded to Bronze in 100 and 200 events.

 The impressive Cielo Honsan is actually the Central Luzon regional champion in 100-200-400m against able-body athletes.

 MANILA Following the successful campaign of Filipino para-athletes in the 9th ASEAN Para Games in Malaysia in Sep., the Philippine Paralympic Committee/Philippine Sports Association for the Differently Abled is pushing the envelope further to support local para-athletes in upcoming international competitions.

 - On October 16, 2017, Donation Service Alay Para Atleta (APA) was launched, where Filipinos can donate via Mobile Phone.

 - They are working with Rising Tide Mobile Entertainment Inc.

 - Under the campaign, citizens can donate amounts starting at P10 up to P500 simply by texting the amount to access code 3456 on their cell phones.

-- Phil Spada President Michael Barredo aim is to improve support and awareness of PARA athletes in the Philippines
+- Phil Spada President Michael Barredo aims to improve support and awareness of PARA athletes in the Philippines.